 I’ve had this conversation with myself many times over the course of my life: I could be a vegetarian.
 Well…maybe I could be a pescatarian.
 Oh, but I’d have to be able to eat turkey on Thanksgiving.
 Hmm, I forgot about bacon.
 And you know I really like hamburgers…

 Always the same progression in thought.

 I think, though, that I learned a little willpower.
-I think I learned that putting my mind to something and just doing it can work out.
+I think that I learned that putting my mind to something and just doing it can actually work out.
 I think I learned a little bit about meal planning.

-To celebrate my last meal as a temporary vegetarian Chelsa and I went to dinner at Green Zebra, a nice contemporary vegetarian restaurant in the Ukrainian Village-esque area.
+To celebrate my last meal as a temporary vegetarian, Chelsa and I went to dinner at Green Zebra, a nice contemporary vegetarian restaurant in the Ukrainian Village neighborhood.
 It was a good choice for a last vegetarian meal.

-After a shooter of soup and some wheat bread Chelsa and I shared a Grilled Heart of Palm and citrus salad with a little guacamole.
+After a shooter of soup and some wheat bread, Chelsa and I shared a Grilled Heart of Palm and citrus salad with a little guacamole.

 “Eat vegetarian for a month” was number 87 on my life list.

 Want to read more about my month as a vegetarian?
 Here are more posts about my motivation and my progress along with where and what I ate all month long:

 WHAT DO YOU WANT TO DO IN YOUR LIFE?